The Work Room

 Isle McElroy

-Isle McElroy is the author of three novels, The Atmospherians, People Collide, and The Channel (2027).
+Isle McElroy is the author of three novels, The Atmospherians (2021), People Collide (2023), and The Channel (forthcoming in 2027).
 They are currently a Shearing Fellow at UNLV and teach in the MFA program at Sarah Lawrence College.

 In fiction, it’s often assumed that everything the writer produced is fully imagined–or, in the case of autofiction, that nothing is made up, each character representative of a real-life parallel.
 The truth is normally far less interesting.
 Fiction writers peel from life required to create their fictional worlds, sometimes borrowing heavily, sometimes very little at all.